mortazavilab/cosmos-cluster6/README.md

 ### Pandas dataframes and operations

 Pandas is a really powerful library for data matrix manipulation.
-I'll go over some common uses of it here.
+We'll go over some common uses of it here.

-Big data manipulation is pretty tricky and the language that is used in the field is specific and difficult to master for Googling.
-If you feel like you're trying to do something with a matrix that feels like there's got to be a better way to do it, you're probably right and we can help you investigate.

 ```python
 # create a dataframe